vivienhill/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-This project explores data related to bike share systesm for three major cities in the United States - Chicago, New York City, and Washington.
+This project explores data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.

 ### Files used
 chicago.csv